Will Netflix Keep Its Latest Promise?

 Smoking still comes across as cool and edgy to many children and teenagers.
 According to a study done by the National Cancer Institute, “75% or more of contemporary box office hits have smoking in them, as well as one-third of all movies having identifiable smoking/cigarette brands.”

 The Truth Initiative, “While You Were Streaming,” reported a breathtaking 866 depictions of smoking were found in Netflix TV series.

 The streaming giant pledged that going forward all-new commissioned projects with ratings of TV-14 or below for series (PG-13 or below for films) will be smoking and e-cigarette free “except for reasons of historical or factual accuracy.”

 The Truth Foundation often runs campaigns that depict the harsh realities of smoking.
 TV commercials include smokers who now have permanent lung damage.

 Tobacco use dropped drastically in recent years.
 In 2015 Disney banned all smoking from their movies and TV shows.
 With organizations like The Truth Foundation, it is encouraging to see that movies and TV shows are becoming more family-friendly.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!